-In fact, if you don’t fully understand these then you be giving yourself some trouble down the line.
+In fact, if you don’t fully understand these then you will be giving yourself some trouble down the line.

 By using an organic fertiliser you’ll not only be feeding the soil but also the organisms living within it.
 These organisms are just as important as the soil itself and by ensuring their health, you’ll be ensuring the health of your lawn as well.

 The nutrients in organic fertiliser are also released at slower rate than synthetics.
 This does mean they take longer to take effect but it makes it much easier for the soil and roots to absorb them and will not be prone to washing away during the first heavy downpour.
 Resulting in a healthier and stronger lawn.

 Organic lawn fertilisers can be made from many natural products such as compost (green matter), blood, fish, bones, sea weed (both liquid and solids) or lawn mowers that have the ability to mulch the grass cuttings.

 The great advantage of using lawn organic fertiliser is that they eliminate the danger of fertiliser burn.
 Fertiliser burn is when too higher concentration of synthetic fertiliser has been applied to the lawn.

 Another benefit of the organic fertiliser is that the organic content is added directly to the soil, providing longer term, slow release fertilisation.

 It is not all good with organic fertiliser, there are some drawbacks.
 In order for organic fertiliser to be effective, large quantities are needed over a continuous period of time.
 You also can not control the ratio of N (Nitrogen), P (Phosphate) and K (Potassium) that your lawn condition requires according to the different seasons.

 Another disadvantage is that using organic fertiliser can be a little smelly for some time, especially when using something like chicken manure.